hongkailiu/dptp-doc/tmp/migration_note.md

 Eventually, all jobs will be on build01 but they might run in different places during the migration process.

+We will provide a better way to providing the cluster information.
+Before it happens, we suggest the above manual steps as a workaround.

 The plan of migration:
 * prow controlled presubmits: We are in the process of this now.
 * all presubmits